Danica Roem just gave the classiest response ever to a question about beating Bob Marshall

 — Nicholas Trevino (@BlyTarbell) November 8, 2017

-Roem’s answer is so classy it almost tops her response to Marshall’s steady stream of anti-LGBTQ legislation over the years (he’s one of the most anti-LGBTQ politician in America), which was to run for his seat in the Virginia statehouse and beat him by 10 points.ML
+Roem’s answer is so classy it almost tops her response to Marshall’s steady stream of anti-LGBTQ legislation over the years (he’s one of the most anti-LGBTQ politicians in America), which was to run for his seat in the Virginia statehouse and beat him by 10 points.ML